awsdocs/aws-dynamodb-encryption-docs/doc_source/python-using.md

 )
 ```

-If you use a [client helper class](#python-helpers), you do not need to specify an attribute action for the primary key\.
+If you use a [client helper class](#python-helpers), you don't need to specify an attribute action for the primary key\.
 The client helper classes prevent you from encrypting your primary key\.

 If you do not use a client helper class and the default action is `ENCRYPT_AND_SIGN`, you must specify an action for the primary key\.
 The recommended action for primary keys is `SIGN_ONLY`\.
 To make this easy, use the `set_index_keys` method, which uses SIGN\_ONLY for primary keys, or DO\_NOTHING, when that is the default action\.